jl1600/multiplayer-online-games/README.txt

 ## List of features
 #### Mandatory features
-- Add an extra template: Hangman
+- Add an extra template: Each game genre corresponds to a type of template.
+The templates contain a series of true/false options that dictates how a game is built and how it is played.
+The system currently support two game genres:
+ Quiz and Hangman.
+With respect to each game genre, templates can be created by admins using the GUI.

-- New user type
+- New user type: Temporary User.

-- Change at least one template from phase 1: QuizGame, multiplechoice quiz game, scorecategories
+- Change at least one template from phase 1: Changes to any of the template attribute from QuizTemplate will change how a game with that template is played.
+An example is changing Exact answer quiz template to Multiple choice.
-- Allow admin user to set creation access level
+- Allow admin user to set any of the user's creation access level from public to private and vice versa.
-- Admin users can see all creations and delete
+- Admin users can see all creations and delete them.
+The deletes are soft-deletes, which can be recovered.
-- Admin can ban / suspend users
+- Admin can ban / suspend users.

 #### Optional features
 - Password strength system
-- Users can modify/Delete creations, public/private/friends only
+- Users can modify/Delete creations, public/private/friends only.
-- Graphical User Interface (counts as two)
+- Graphical User Interface: using HTML/CSS/JavaScript.
+This is a functional application which can be deployed on the web platform.

 #### Extra features
-- Web UI and WebSocket connection
-- Live multiplayer gameplay
+- Game-playing uses web-socket connection, which is faster and is more resource-saving than HTTP request/responses.
+It also allows server to send data to client without client making a request.
+This allows online-multiplayer games.

+Online multiplayer games can be tested by having two accounts on two different tabs.